-The tank that went into production under the name IS-85 was only a temporary solution.
-By the time GKO ( the State Defense Committee) decree #4043 «On the production of IS tanks» was signed, the military already considered the 85 mm D-5T gun insufficiently powerful.
+The tank that went into production under the name IS-85 was only a temporary solution for the Red Army.
+By the time GKO ( the State Defense Committee) decree #4043 «On the production of IS tanks» was signed, the Soviet military already considered the 85 mm D-5T gun insufficiently powerful.
 Experience in fighting new German tanks at Kursk confirmed this.
 Because of this, the IS-85, also known as IS-1, was produced in limited quantities of just over 100 units.
 The role of the main heavy tank of the Red Army in the concluding period of the war fell to the IS-122, also known as the IS-2.
 Interestingly, work on this tank began long before Kursk.

 The result of unification

 The history of the IS-2's development began with a gun, and a towed one at that.
 The design bureau of factory #8 presented a number of draft systems on the same mount in October of 1942.
 The guns used the mount of the M-30 howitzer.
 One of them mounted the 122 mm A-19 corps gun barrel.
 The result was rather light and compact.
 Various variants were proposed, including one with a barrel shortened by 800 mm.
 All variants were equipped with a two-chamber muzzle brake.

 A month later, in November of 1942, factory #8 was split into two organizations.
 The design groups headed by F.F.
 Petrov, responsible for the aforementioned projects, continued their work at factory #9.
 In February, work on a new experimental 122 mm gun called the D-2 began.
 This gun was not put into production, but work continued until 1945.
 Unlike the initial project, the D-2 had a monobloc barrel.
 The length of the barrel was a little less than that of the A-19: 5520 mm vs 5650.